-The Issuer has been rated A3 by Moody's France SAS ("Moody's") and A+ by Creditreform Rating AG ("Creditreform").
+The Issuer has been rated A3 by Moody's France SAS ("Moody's") and A by Creditreform Rating AG ("Creditreform").
 The Guarantors are not rated.
 Each of Moody's and Creditreform is established in the European Union (the "EU") and registered under Regulation (EC) No 1060/2009 on credit rating agencies, as amended (the "EU CRA Regulation").
 Notes issued under the Programme may be rated or unrated.
-When an issue of a certain Series (as defined in Part IV - "Terms and conditions of the Notes") of Notes is rated, its rating will not necessarily be the same as the credit rating applicable to the Issuer and such rating will be specified in the relevant Final Terms.
+When an issue of a certain Series (as defined in Part IV - 'Terms and conditions of the Notes') of Notes is rated, its rating will not necessarily be the same as the credit rating applicable to the Issuer and such rating will be specified in the relevant Final Terms.
 Whether or not a rating in relation to any Series of Notes will be treated as having been issued by a credit rating agency established in the EU and registered under the EU CRA Regulation will be disclosed in the relevant Final Terms.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.

 Notes issued under this Programme constitute debt instruments.
 An investment in such Notes involves risks.
 By subscribing to the Notes, investors lend money to the Issuer who undertakes to pay interest (if any) and to reimburse the principal on the maturity date.
 In case of bankruptcy or default by the Issuer or the Guarantors, however, investors may not recover the amounts they are entitled to and risk losing all or a part of their investment.
 Prospective investors should furthermore take into account the risks relating to the enforcement of the Guarantees as indicated in the risk factor entitled "The enforcement of the Guarantees is subject to limitations stemming from the particular nature of the Guarantors" in Part II - 'Risk factors'.
 Each prospective investor must carefully consider whether it is suitable for that investor to invest in the Notes in light of its knowledge and financial experience and should, if required, obtain professional advice.
 Prospective investors should read the Base Prospectus in its entirety and, in particular, the risk factors described under Part II - 'Risk factors' before making an investment decision in order to fully understand the potential risks and rewards associated with the decision to invest in the Notes.
-In case of an issue of Green Notes, investors should in particular read the risk factor entitled "Notes issued with a specific use of proceeds, such as Green Notes, may not meet investor expectations or requirements (including any green or sustainable performance objective), which would not amount to an Event of Default", which sets out, among other things, the risk that the use of proceeds of any Green Notes does not necessarily meet the requirements set out in the Green Financing Framework of the Issuer or certain investor expectations or requirements (including under any future applicable regulations).
+In case of an issue of Green Notes, investors should in particular read the risk factors entitled "Notes issued as Green Notes may not meet investor expectations or requirements (including any green or sustainable performance objective) and/or may not be aligned with the final version of the European green bond standard or any other sustainability-related regulations, each of which would not amount on an Event of Default or a breach of contract by the Issuer, may affect the value of such Green Notes and/or refinance Eligible Green Projects may not be capable of being (timely) implemented or may not be totally or partially disbursed as planned for reasons that are outside the Issuer so control or which the Issuer is not able to anticipate as at the Issue Date of the rel